wishalfatima/Patient-Microservice/README.md

 The service provides RESTful operations for managing patient information and uses **MongoDB** as the persistence layer.

-The project follows a layered backend architecture with separate areas for:
+The application follows a layered architecture with separate components for:

 - REST controllers
 - Business/service logic